Habrador/Computational-geometry/README.md

 	* Marching Squares on a triangulation instead of a grid
 	* Triangulation of polygon by "Horizontal decomposition into trapezoids"
 	* A way to generate an infinite delaunay triangulation (for terrains etc)
-* Cut mesh
+* Deform mesh:
-	* With plane (which requires triangulation by ear clipping)
 	* Mesh decals
+	* Deform mesh after collision like car crash
 	* Replicate the algorithm from twitter where you can take a photo of the world and then place the geometry in the photo wherever you want (https://twitter.com/mattstark256)
 * Voronoi:
 	* Fortune's algorithm
 	* Voronoi: point-by-point
 * Convex polygon-polygon intersection with SAT
 * Irregular grid (Oskar Stålberg style)
-* Deform mesh after collision like car crash

 ### Stuff to fix